 How can you Help?

+An EBV can only be calculated for a breed if enough individual dogs across the breed have been scored.
+EBVs will be calculated on a quarterly basis as more information becomes available.
 The GRCWA currently has hip and elbow certificates dating back to the 1990’s for WA registered dogs.
-To provide EBV for Australian Golden Retrievers additional current hip and elbow certificates are needed.
-The GRCWA is collecting hip and elbow certificates and pedigree information to provide EBV for Golden Retrievers in Australia.
-If you like to be a part of this project could you please send a copy of your hip and elbow certificates to Carla O’Donnell either via:
+To provide EBV for Australian Golden Retrievers current hip and elbow certificates are needed.
+Please send a copy of your hip and elbow certificates to Carla O’Donnell either via: